 Special Educators are professionals at writing Individualized Education Programs, or IEPs, for their students.
 And while all states have different requirements and guidelines for IEPs, all of these IEP documents have the same basic anatomy.

-Below you will learn about the number of basic parts of a student’s IEP, and if you’re looking for more training on how to write an IEP, check out Intentional IEP Writing provided by TII (included with membership*).
+Below you will learn about the number of basic parts of a student’s IEP, and if you’re looking for more training on how to write an IEP, check out the Intentional IEP Writing course provided by The Intentional IEP (included with every membership).

 Cover Page / Student Information Page